oasis-tcs/idpf-specification/idpf_specification.md

  *			segment offload
  * @max_hdr_buf_per_lso: Max number of header buffers that can be used for
  *			 an LSO
+ #ifdef VIRTCHNL2_IWARP
+ * @num_rdma_allocated_vectors: Number of vectors allocated to RDMA.
+If this
+ *				field is zero, driver should allocate the
+ *				vectors to RDMA from 'num_allocated_vectors' and
+ *				the recommended is 4 vectors.
+If it is a
+ *				non-zero value, then the driver should allocate
+ *				'num_allocated_vectors' only for LAN usage.
+ *				It should allocate the vectors that is the sum
+ *				of the two fields, with CP and the OS.
+#else
+ * @reserved2: Reserved field
+#endif
  * @pad1: Padding for future extensions
  *
  * Dataplane driver sends this message to CP to negotiate capabilities and